radiofrance/a11y-ci/README.md

 ## How it works

 a11y-gui browses websites with [PhantomJs](https://github.com/ariya/phantomjs) and audit accessibility with the [Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools).
+Click on errors to get more informations.

+You can refer to the [Audit rules](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules)

 ## Licence